miniBill/witch-awakening/DLCs/TheLibrary/Magic.md

 "A truly beautiful form of magic, Crystal-Crafting is worth learning for the artistic potential alone in my opinion.
 That being said, even the most boorish philistine could find value in the magical benefits Crystal-crafting can offer".

-Also known as Crystallomancy, Crystal-Crafting is technically a subset of [Earth-Moving], but it is specialized enough to be considered a school all of its' own.
+Also known as Crystallomancy, Crystal-Crafting is technically a subset of [Earthmoving], but it is specialized enough to be considered a school all of its' own.

 Crystallomancy allows its' practitioners to move, grow and reshape crystals and gems, but its' greatest capability is using the gems to store, capture, and empower mana and spells.